CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ### Task 5: Joins in MySQL

+A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
 MySQL JOINS are used to retrieve data from multiple tables.
 A MySQL JOIN is performed whenever two or more tables are joined in a SQL statement.
 There are different types of MySQL joins:

    - MySQL INNER JOIN (or sometimes called simple join)
    - MySQL LEFT OUTER JOIN (or sometimes called LEFT JOIN)
    - MySQL RIGHT OUTER JOIN (or sometimes called RIGHT JOIN)

-1. We need two tables for performing the actions in MySQL using Joins.
-Let us create one more table named **Qualification** and add the data to the table by running the following queries.
+1. Let us create one more table named **Qualification** and insert different values to the table by running the following queries.
+We need two tables for performing the actions in MySQL using Joins.

    ```
    CREATE TABLE Qualification